brunobraga/termsaver/README.md

 This screensaver only displays a running dot that appears in random locations and sizes.

-A video showing this screensaver in action will be uploaded shortly.

 #### Jokes For All

 This is a screensaver that displays recent jokes from <http://jokes4all.net>
 website, from its hourly updated [RSS](http://en.wikipedia.org/wiki/RSS) feed.

-A video showing this screensaver in action will be uploaded shortly.

 #### Programmer

 This is a screensaver that displays source code from a specified path in visual animation.

-A video showing this screensaver in action will be uploaded shortly.

 #### Quotes For All

 This is a screensaver that displays recent quotes from <http://quotes4all.net>
 website, from its hourly updated [RSS](http://en.wikipedia.org/wiki/RSS) feed.

-A video showing this screensaver in action will be uploaded shortly.

 #### Random Text

 This is a screensaver that displays a text (your name, or whatever) on a randomized position of the screen, changing position every N seconds.

-A video showing this screensaver in action will be uploaded shortly.

 #### Request for Change